Azure-Samples/azure-devops-terraform-oidc-ci-cd/README.md

 azure_devops_project_target = "my-project"
 ```

-> NOTE if you wish to use the Options 1 or 3, then also add this setting to `terraform.tfvars`:
+> NOTE if you wish to use Options 2 or 3, then also add this setting to `terraform.tfvars`:

 ```
 security_option = "self-hosted-agents-with-managed-identity"